Female education in STEM

-Female education in STEM includes child and adult female represented in the fields of science, technology, engineering, and mathematics (STEM).
+Female education in STEM refers to child and adult female representation in the educational fields of science, technology, engineering, and mathematics (STEM).
 In 2017, 33% of students in STEM fields were women.

 The organization UNESCO has stated that this gender disparity is due to discrimination, biases, social norms and expectations that influence the quality of education women receive and the subjects they study.
 UNESCO also believes that having more women in STEM fields is desirable because it would help bring about sustainable development.

 Current status of girls and women in STEM education

 Overall trends in STEM education

 Gender differences in STEM education participation are already visible in early childhood care and education in science- and math-related play, and become more pronounced at higher levels of education.
 Girls appear to lose interest in STEM subjects with age, particularly between early and late adolescence.
 This decreased interest affects participation in advanced studies at the secondary level and in higher education.
 Female students represent 35% of all students enrolled in STEM-related fields of study at this level globally.
 Differences are also observed by disciplines, with female enrollment lowest in engineering, manufacturing and construction, natural science, mathematics and statistics and ICT fields.
 Significant regional and country differences in female representation in STEM studies can be observed, though, suggesting the presence of contextual factors affecting girls’ and women's engagement in these fields.
 Women leave STEM disciplines in disproportionate numbers during their higher education studies, in their transition to the world of work and even in their career cycle.